jakubcieslik99/jakubcieslik99/README.md

 * ✉️  You can contact me at [contact@jakubcieslik.com](mailto:contact@jakubcieslik.com)
 * 💻  See my portfolio by going to [this tab](https://github.com/jakubcieslik99?tab=repositories)
 * 🤝  I'm open to collaborating on web apps & RESTful services business projects
-* 🧠  I'm learning Java Spring Boot, Next.js, GraphQL and practicing NestJS & PostgreSQL
+* 🧠  I'm learning GraphQL, Next.js and practicing NestJS & PostgreSQL
 * 💡  ”Java is to JavaScript what Car is to Carpet.” ~ Chris Heilmann

 ### Skills & familiar tech